da-hyun-jeong/Joint-Learning-of-Self-Representation-and-Adaptive-Clustering/README.md

-# Beyond Local Centers toward Prototypes: Joint Learning of Self-Representation and Adaptive Clusterin
+# Beyond Local Centers toward Prototypes: Joint Learning of Self-Representation and Adaptive Clustering

 This repository contains the code used to fit the proposed adaptive convex clustering model and the baseline prototype-based methods used in the experiments.